 1. The distribution of civil society organizations is uneven

 The uneven distribution of civil society organizations in the region is noticeable.
 In Montenegro, most civil society organizations can be found in the northern and central parts of the country.
-In Albania and Macedonia, most organizations, especially those with great budgets, are located in the capital cities.
+In Albania and North Macedonia, most organizations, especially those with great budgets, are located in the capital cities.
 In Serbia, and especially in Kosovo, organizations are predominantly located in certain areas of the country (the capitals together with some other cities and municipalities), leaving the less developed civil sector in the field of agriculture in other countries.

 2. Financial sustainability of civil society organizations is poor